mkrooted256/undergrad-work/7-highload/lab1/report.md

 Same, but with `map.lock`

 Expected result:
-> 20000
+> 20000 for 2 threads
+> 100000 for 10 threads

 I had a lot of problems with this task.
-- first launch of 10 threads x 10000 iterations took more than 2 hours to finish and resulted in an incorrect sum (less than 20000)
+- first launch of 10 threads x 10000 iterations took more than 2 hours to finish and resulted in an incorrect sum (much less than 100000)
 - 2 threads, 1 node:
     ```
     Task '2.
 Pessimistic blocking' finished!